rhevorn/shape/docs/PRE_V1_MIGRATION.md

 ## Recursive schemas

 Define recursion with `Lazy(name, provider)`.
 The name becomes a JSON Schema `$defs` key and therefore must be unique within one exported document.
+Parsing now stops after 64 active calls to the same Lazy schema; use `MaxDepth(n)` for a trusted model that needs a different bound.

+## Defaults and issue bounds

+`Field.Default` now accepts only deeply immutable values.
+Replace mutable defaults such as maps, non-nil slices, or pointers with `DefaultFunc`, which is invoked for every missing field.
+Dynamic defaults intentionally make JSON Schema export fail with `UnsupportedSchemaError`.

+Composite parsers retain at most 100 issues.
+If more sibling failures exist, the last issue has code `too_many_issues`.
+The HTTP adapter applies the same default and exposes `WriteValidationErrorLimit` for a smaller response cap.

 ## JSON readers